OwnYouLtd/.github/profile/README.md

 - No NSFW or obscene content.
 This includes text, images, or links featuring nudity, sex, violence, or other graphically disturbing content.
 - If you see something that makes you feel unsafe, let me know.
 We want this community to be a welcoming one!
 - No spam or self-promotion (advertisements etc).

+### Contact

+You can contact Nick Longcroft by DMing him on [Twitter](https://twitter.com/nlongcroft), or you can bang some time in his [calendar](https://calendly.com/nlongcroft-1/ownyou-catchup).

+This site is managed by OwnYou Ltd but all feedback and contributions are welcome.